The Vegetable Orchestra: History

 The group was founded in February 1998 in Vienna and consists of ten musicians, a cook, and a sound technician.
 All of the members of the ensemble are active in various artistic areas (for example trained musicians, sound poets, sculptors, media artists, designers, and architects) and have worked together conceptualizing and carrying out their project.

 The interdisciplinary approach is a crucial factor in researching and further developing vegetable music.
 The intention is to create a sonorous experience which can be perceived with all senses.

 Musical concepts of the Fluxus movement, for example compositions from John Cage could be considered as a source of inspiration for the unique orchestra.
 Their distinctive repertoire also seems to have deep roots in sound art in addition to experimental and electronic music because they play unheard-of interpretations of Igor Stravinsky, the German electronic band Kraftwerk, or the Austrian band Radian as well as their own compositions.
 All of the pieces feature various forms of graphical notation and are exclusively composed for live performance.

 Members

 The ensemble consists of Jürgen Berlakovich, Verena Fuchs, Susanna Gartmayer, Barbara Kaiser, Matthias Meinharter, Jörg Piringer, Ingrid Schlögl, Ulrich Troyer, Stefan Voglsinger, and Martina Winkler.

 Instruments

 The instruments are made of carrots, celery, peppers, squash, zucchini and other raw vegetables prior to the performances.
 Their sound is amplified with the use of special microphones.
-After the performances, the leftover vegetables and off-cuts are cooked into soup for the audience.
+The leftover vegetables and off-cuts are cooked into soup that is served to the audience after the performance.

-As of March 2019, since the band's inception, more than 150 types of instruments had been invented and include carrot xylophones, radish bass flutes, pumpkin drums, leek violins, onion maracas, and many others.
+As of March 2019, since the band's inception, more than 150 vegetable instruments had been designed, including carrot xylophones, radish bass flutes, pumpkin drums, leek violins, onion maracas, and many others.